trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 Raw fMRI and structural T1 data is available if you have time to run demo from scratch the following link will soon contain the raw data [here (link will soon come)](no link).
 Please contact the authors.

-If you want to step to the "Running GIFT" section you may start with preprocessed data found [here (link will soon come)](no link).
+If you want to step to the "Running GIFT" section you may start with preprocessed data found [here](https://trendscenter.org/trends/software/gift/data/giftdemo2022prep.zip).

 # **Processing The Demo Data** <a name="secProcDemo"></a>